Adapted Wasserstein Barycenters of Gaussian Processes: Example: Autoregressive Processes

 \section{Example: Autoregressive Processes}

-In this section we explicitly characterize the adapted Bures--Wasserstein barycenter in the univariate case $d =1$ for the autoregressive processes $AR(p)$.
-This class of discrete time processes is rich enough to exhibit the key features of the adapted setting while remaining fully explicit.
-Recall in particular that $AR(1)$ serves as the discrete-time counterpart of the well-known Ornstein--Uhlenbeck process.
+In this section we study univariate, finite-horizon, time-varying $AR(1)$ inputs and their adapted barycenters.
+This class is rich enough to exhibit the key features of the adapted setting while remaining explicit.
+Recall that $AR(1)$ is the discrete-time counterpart of the Ornstein--Uhlenbeck process.